-This house was built in Rosemary Beach for a couple from Jackson Mississippi.
+This house was built in Rosemary Beach, Florida, for a couple from Jackson Mississippi.
 They currently owned a house in Rosemary and wanted to built a gulf front on one of the largest lots in Rosemary Beach.

 Wanted a maintence free gulffront home, designed masonry with wood finished in deadhead cypress to weather naturally, requiring no further maintence or upkeep.
 After extentive travel- reminders of balinese finshes- hardwood homes- pilings to withstand huuricanes and possible erosion. – 40 foot deep augurated cast pilings, grade beam system capable of supporting home if was undermine fron eriosion during a storm- being so close to the shoreline, Client wanted teak like finishes, was not enough teak readable available so extensive research to find a comparable source – deadhead cypress. b/c sinker logs rivers where they were floated upstream when cut- sink to the bottom, only remaining part was the heart of the log, very dense and rot resistance.